-During the nine months ended September 30, 2023, the Company provided an aggregate of \$0.4 million (2022 - \$0.7 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.
-During the nine months ended September 30, 2023, Zenith advanced the Company \$2.8 million.
-As at September 30, 2023, the Company owes Zenith \$2.2 million (December 31, 2022 - Zenith owed the Company \$0.1 million).
-This balance is unsecured, payable on demand and non-interest bearing.
+Zenith and Resverlogix have several directors in common, and thus are considered related parties.
+The Company provides management and administrative servies to Zenith.
+During the year ended December 31, 2023, the Company provided an aggregate of \$0.6 million (2022 - \$0.8 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.